 If we fully embrace their potential, digital solutions can offer as-yet unexploited opportunities for financial resilience.
 Digital tools that optimize capital spending such as pipe replacement or sewer upgrades can advance financial resilience for water utilities, allowing them to optimize levels of service while saving money, reducing risk, and protecting the environment.

-Hear more from Al and George on the role of digital technologies in promoting operational resiliency in the Resource Center on the Reach website.
+Hear more from Al and George on the role of digital technologies in promoting operational resiliency from their presentation at Reach 2020.

 Reach 2020 is a free digital event that makes it easier than ever to participate in a conference designed to take your utility to the next level.
 Enjoy access to on-demand and live content, including presentations by peer utilities, product demos and more.
-View pre-recorded sessions now; with new content added regularly in the weeks leading up to the live event – streaming Oct.
-13-14, 2020.
+All of the sessions are available now.

 Visit xylemreach20.com to learn more about the event and register!